alphagov/paas-developer-docs/docs/deploying_apps/deploying_rails.md

 Note that the only database service currently supported by PaaS is PostgreSQL.
 If your Rails app requires a database, it must be able to work with PostgreSQL (this should be the case if the app follows the 12-factor principle of treating the database as a loosely-coupled backing service).

-Here are the minimal steps for a basic Rails app:
+This section explains minimal steps for deploying a basic Rails app.

-1. Follow the setup instructions in [Getting Started](/overview/quick_start_guide/) and review [concepts](/overview/concepts/).
+These steps assume you have already carried out the setup process explained in the [Quick Setup Guide](/getting_started/quick_setup_guide) section.

 If you are just getting started learning CloudFoundry, you can use the sandbox space:

-    ```
-    cf target -o sandbox
+``cf target -o sandbox``
-    ```

 1. [Exclude files ignored by Git](/deploying_apps/excluding_files/).
 1. [Add the `rails_12factor` gem](https://github.com/heroku/rails_12factor#install) for better logging.
-1. Create the application on Cloud Foundry.
+1. Create the application using Cloud Foundry:

     ```
-    cf push <APP_NAME>
+    cf push APPNAME
     ```

-1. Set additional [environment variables](http://docs.run.pivotal.io/devguide/deploy-apps/environment-variable.html) required by your app.
+1. Set any additional [environment variables](//deploying_apps/#setting-environment-variables/) required by your app.
 For example:

     ```
-    cf set-env <APP_NAME> SECRET_TOKEN `rake secret`
+    cf set-env APPNAME VARIABLE `value`
     ```

+    where VARIABLE is a unique name for the variable, and `value` is the value to set.

 1. If your app requires a database, [create a PostgreSQL backing service and bind it to your app](/deploying_services/postgres/).

-Your app should now be live at `https://APP_NAME.cloudapps.digital`!
+Your app should now be live at `https://APPNAME.cloudapps.digital`!

+For a production site, you should run at least two instances of the app to improve availability.

+You can add another instance of this static app by running:

+``cf scale APPNAME -i 2``

 ## Troubleshooting asset precompilation